bmchtech/blog/content/post/multiply.md

 u64 add_csa_results(u64 result, u64 carries) {
     // Exercise for the reader: Why do you suppose we multiply
     // carries by 2?
 Think about how a full adder is implemented,
-    // and what the variable "carries" in the csa function actually
+    // and what the variable "carries" in the perform_csa function
-    // represents.
-The answer is given after this code block.
+    // above actually represents.
+The answer is given after this
+    // code block.

     return result + carries * 2;
 }